frederikheld/pot-pourri/CONTRIBUTING.md

 Before you open a pull request, make sure that your branch is up to date with _master_.

-Also make sure that all tests run trough.
-You run all tests with
+Also make sure that all tests run through.
+You can run all tests with

 ```sh
 $ cd services